Archives: FAQs

 Are polyester (PET) acoustics really made from recycled material?

 Yes they are!
 They are 100% recyclable and made from 60% recycled material.
-In addition to being environmentally friendly, recycled polyester felt is non-toxic and odorless.
+In addition to being environmentally friendly, recycled polyester felt is low-VOC and odorless.

 What is PET?